infinum/frontend-handbook/Susy/Guide.md

 This would generate a column half the width of the container (minus the gutter).

-Lastly, regarding gutters: if using the gutter-position value `after` you would need to set the last column to be last in the span call.
+Lastly, regarding gutters: if using the gutter-position value `after`, you would need to set the last column to be the last in the span call.
 For instance:

 ```scss
 .section {